Geilston Bay, Tasmania: Limestone quarry and lime works

 The lime kilns described above, plus the associated quarry—variously described as sited at Geilston Bay, Risdon, and Beltana (a one time name for Lindisfarne)—had been operational since circa the 1830s (one uncorroborated source gives 1825) and exploited a significant deposit of freshwater limestone in the form known as travertine (sometimes given as "travertin" in older literature) which, according to modern geological maps, was located within a few hundred yards of the head of the Bay.
 E.M.
 Christensen and M.C.
 Jones state that the quarry and lime works were initially convict built and operated, although this has not currently been confirmed from other sources.
 The limestone rock was quarried from an elevated exposure and burned in the associated kiln or kilns to produce lime, a key ingredient in the mortar that was required for construction of the sandstone buildings of Hobart Town at that time.
 By 1890 it was reported that the lime output from the works to that time was valued at over £200,000, equivalent to almost £33 million in 2022 UK pounds.
 In 1843 the operator of the quarry was still Mr. Price; Christensen & Jones go on to state "...
 Somewhere around 1870 Mr George Albury bought the quarry.
 There was a good jetty at the head of the bay, and he had a twenty ton sailing craft to transport lime from the kilns for about ten years before the quarry was worked out.
 Early in 1890 a fresh deposit was discovered south of the house and Mr R. Boyle and Mr G. Stuart worked the kilns for another six years before the Denholms [later residents of the area, who lived by the quarry] came. ...
 The last operator of the kilns was a Mr Alf Cuthbertson, who sold out to the Electrolytic Zinc Company at the end of 1918."
-The Zinc Company's requirement was for unprocessed limestone, which was shipped straight across the river to their works at Lutana for use in their metallurgical processes, rather than for the lime product previously output from the kilns, so the latter fell into disrepair and were eventually abandoned.
+The Zinc Company's requirement was for unprocessed limestone, which was shipped straight across the river to its works at Lutana for use in their metallurgical processes, rather than for the lime product previously output from the kilns, so the latter fell into disrepair and were eventually abandoned.

 The eventual cessation date for the quarry is not known exactly but was possibly in the 1920s.
 Several quarry pits remained (in a flooded state) until the late 1960s/early 1970s when they were filled in so that the area could be converted to playing fields associated with the construction of the new Geilston Bay High School, and can be seen in aerial photographs taken in the 1940s and 1960s (see "Gallery").
 According to Christensen and Jones' account, the High School site also covered the remains of the disused lime kilns, which up till then had been "a favourite place for small children to go bird-nesting".